-I really enjoy using math story books to introduce tricky concepts in my lessons.
-My students find them engaging and they really help to bring concepts to life and put them into context.
+Math story books are a wonderful way to introduce tricky concepts in lessons.
+Students find them engaging and they really help to bring concepts to life and put them into context.
 Here are three of my favorite math story book I like to use in the classroom.

 How Big is a Million?